 These condensed interim consolidated financial statements follow the same accounting policies and methods of application as the Corporation's audited financial statements for the year ended May 31, 2019.
-The policies applied in these condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, the date the Board of Directors approved the financial statements.
-These condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, the date the Board of Directors approved the financial statements.
-These condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, the date the Board of Directors approved the financial statements.
-These condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, the date the Board of Directors approved the financial statements.
-These condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, the date the Board of Directors approved the financial statements.
-These condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, the date the Board of Directors approved the financial statements.
-These condensed interim consolidated financial statements are based on IFRS issued as of November 15, 2019, statements should be read in conjunction with the Corporation's consolidated financial statements for the year ended May 31, 2019.
+The policies applied in these condensed interim consolidated financial statements are based on IFRS issued as of November January 28, 2020, the date the Board of Directors approved the financial statements.
+These condensed interim consolidated financial statements should be read in conjunction with the Corporation's consolidated financial statements for the year ended May 31, 2019.